 #2 – Keep a copy of your signed job offer.

 Make it a point to make copies of your job offer and other employment-related documents.
 You never know when you might need them in the future!
+Remember that job offers are also legally binding.

 #3 – Your labour contract should match your job offer.